scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

 a type:

 **Definition:** A reference is an _anchor_ if it refers to an object, a class, a trait, an abstract type, an opaque type alias, or a match type alias.
 References to packages and package objects are anchors only under `-source:3.0-migration`.
+Opaque type aliases count as anchors only outside the scope where their alias is visible.

 **Definition:** The _anchors_ of a type _T_ is a set of references defined as follows: